VickySekhon/VickySekhon/README.md

         as a PrinterJob API to invoke the Windows OS printing system.
         <br /><br />
         <strong>Personal Experience:</strong>
-        As part of my final project for a university course I am taking called 'CP213', I wanted to utilize my skills in Java to create an intuitive final project and truly make something that demonstrates my fluency in the programming language and comfortability in using it.
+        As part of my final project for CP213 (Object-Oriented Programming), I wanted to utilize my skills in Java and create a GUI project.
       </p>
       <a href="https://imgbb.com/"
         ><img